All About Pediatric Non-Hodgkin Lymphoma

 - Cytarabine (Ara-c)

 One of the most important aspects of the treatment process is monitoring the individual patient's response.
 While we know what medicines work for most children with NHL, currently we cannot predict with complete certainty which lymphomas will respond.
-During treatment, the oncologist will get imaging tests (mostly CT scans and sometimes PET scans) to evaluate how well the lymphoma is responding.
+During treatment, the oncology team will get imaging tests (mostly CT scans and sometimes PET scans) to evaluate how well the lymphoma is responding.
 If the response is slow or not complete, changes to the treatment plan may be made to see if alternative chemotherapy agents will be effective.

-What if NHL comes back after treatment
+What if NHL comes back after treatment?

 After therapy is over, children who have been treated for NHL are monitored every several months with labs, imaging tests, and physical examinations to determine if the lymphoma is coming back (relapsing).
 The highest risk for relapse is in the first two years after the end of treatment, but can occur later.
-Relapsed NHL is more difficult to cure than initial NHL, and typically involves more intensive therapy—often with different medications than those used initially.
+Relapsed NHL can be more difficult to treat and get to remission than initial NHL, and typically involves more intensive therapy—often with different medications than those used initially.
 If another remission is achieved, many patients will require a bone marrow transplant and radiation to optimize their chance of cure.
 The bone marrow transplant will either use the patient's own cells to help them recover from very high doses of chemotherapy (autologous transplant) or bone marrow cells from another person (allogeneic transplant).
 The choice of whether to use bone marrow transplant and which type is appropriate is highly individualized, and depends on the subtype of NHL, the timing of relapse, response to treatment, availability of donors, among many others.